dalibo/pitrery/INSTALL.md

-Depending on the version of PostgreSQL, restart the server if wal_level or archive_mode were changed, otherwise reload it.
+Depending on the version of PostgreSQL, restart the server if `wal_level` or `archive_mode` were changed, otherwise reload it.

 Tuning WAL files compression
 ============================

-By default, `archive_xlog` uses `gzip -4` to compress the WAL files when configured to do so (ARCHIVE_COMPRESS="yes").
-It is possible to compress more and/or faster by using other compression tools, like `bzip2`, `pigz`, the prerequisites are that the compression program must accept the -c to output on stdout and the data to compress from stdin.
-The compression program can be configured by setting COMPRESS_BIN in the configuration file.
-The output filename has a suffix depending on the program used (e.g. "gz" or "bz2", etc), it must be configured using COMPRESS_SUFFIX (without the leading dot), this suffix is most of the time mandatory for decompression.
-The decompression program is then configured using UNCOMPRESS_BIN, this command must accept a compressed file as its first argument.
+By default, `archive_xlog` uses `gzip -4` to compress the WAL files when configured to do so (`ARCHIVE_COMPRESS="yes"`).
+It is possible to compress more and/or faster by using other compression tools, like `bzip2`, `pigz`, the prerequisites are that the compression program must accept the `-c` option to output on stdout and the data to compress from stdin.
+The compression program can be configured by setting `COMPRESS_BIN` in the configuration file.
+The output filename has a suffix depending on the program used (e.g. "gz" or "bz2", etc), it must be configured using `COMPRESS_SUFFIX` (without the leading dot), this suffix is most of the time mandatory for decompression.
+The decompression program is then configured using `UNCOMPRESS_BIN`, this command must accept a compressed file as its first argument.

-For example, the fastest compression is achived with `pigz`, a multithreaded gzip:
+For example, the fastest compression is achived with `pigz`, a multithreaded implementation of gzip:

     COMPRESS_BIN="pigz"
     UNCOMPRESS_BIN="pigz -d"

 Or maximum, but slow, compression with the standard `bzip2`:

     COMPRESS_BIN="bzip2 -9"
     COMPRESS_SUFFIX="bz2"
     UNCOMPRESS_BIN="bunzip"

 These three parameters can be configured only inside the configuration file, not from the command line of `archive_xlog` and `restore_xlog`.